brucou/movie-search-app/NOTES.md

   - make a specific test id to discriminate!
 - using innerHTML for rendering means that I loose focus on input fields
   - generally i loose the DOM state by recreating the DOM!!!
+- TESTS with dom-library :
+  - use waiForElement rather than wait by default (when waiting for element to appear)
+- transducers API
+  - transducers are pipe transformers.
+So it is not possible to do a startWith. startWith is a producer transformer!
+  - same goes for merge, which is also a producer transformer.
+Reason is transformer kick in when a value is already emitted.
+So any merging logic would have to wait for a value to come in and activate the transducer!!
+    - transduce(coll, xform, reducer, init?) — Like reduce, but apply xform to each value before passing to reducer.
+If init is not specify it will attempt to get it from reducer.
+    - transducer (xform) needs a reducer to tell it how to build the result.
+In other words, it is monoid?
+    - xform takes a reducer : xform(reducer) is a function (result, x) which returns a new result.
+So x is the new value here, and result is the reduced value from the old result value
+    - xform (reducer) is a reducer!! i.e. a transducer!!
+    - so reducer here is the original reducer, the building reducer!!
+    - so coll knows how to iterate, reducer knows how to build results, xform transforms reducers

 # Learnt Config
 - qunit better included in the html if webpack (the import works, but the function QUnit.module